In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 The semantic web was a very rich notion of semantics that, frankly, is superhuman and is way, way, way beyond what we can do in a distributed world.
 So that vision by Tim Berners-Lee really evolved over the years into something called “linked open data,” where, again, the semantics is very simple and the emphasis is much more about different players on the web linking their data together.

 I think that very, very few people are working on the original notion of the semantic web, because it’s just way too hard.

-Well, it’s because, you know… If you let a computer scientist, which is me, if you put him or her in charge of branding, you’re going to run into problems.
-So, I think, Aristo and Euclid are what we started with and those were, kind of, you know, roughly analogous.
+Well, it’s because, you know, if you let a computer scientist, which is me, if you put him or her in charge of branding, you’re going to run into problems.
+So, I think, Aristo and Euclid are what we started with and those were roughly analogous.
 Then we added Plato, which is an imperfect name, but still roughly in the mythological world.
 And then Semantic Scholar really is a play off of Google Scholar.